richstokes/dupehunter/README.md

 For speed, the program first finds files with matching sizes.
 It then runs an MD5 hash against this shortlist to find duplicate files.

-Optionaly (with the `-d` flag), it will prompt you to delete one of the duplicates.
+Optionally (with the `-d` flag), it will prompt you to delete one of the duplicates.

 &nbsp;